 In my last post, I shared an Acupressure Point that I found personally useful during panic attacks, palpitations and shortness of breath that I suffered just after I had twins, 19 years ago.
 Even though they are teenagers and way more stressful now, I have learned and used many different tools to balance my body so that the stress hormones of cortisol and adrenaline don’t flood my body and fry my mind.

 I’m grateful for the Shiatsu acupressure and Qi Gong work I do, which uses the 5element system of Traditional Chinese Medicine to interpret symptoms and treat the body using acupressure points, meridian stretches and dietary advice.

 I love having a toolkit of different techniques with which to balance the body.
 Below I share a simple recipe that helps to calm the mind and bring the heart home, aiding sleep and relaxation.

 During the 1990s when I ran an environmental awareness and coaching agency I thought I had to think of everything.
 I felt that if I wasn’t on top of all my work, it would fall apart.
 My mind often wouldn’t let me sleep.
 It wouldn’t turn off.
-I spent hours, instead of sleeping, I would run through future scenarios and presentations.
-Irrationally my mind thought it could control outcomes, if I thought through of them all, especially in the middle of the night.
+Instead of sleeping, I would run through future scenarios and presentations.
+Irrationally my mind thought it could control outcomes.
+If I could only think of everything, especially in the middle of the night, then everything would be ok.
 It was exhausting, physically and mentally.

 It was at this time I was embarking on my Shiatsu journey when my teacher introduced me to the power of lettuce as a natural sedative, it really worked.
 I would drink the tea in the early evening and I would find that my sleep was better.
 If I woke in the night I would take a shot of pre-prepared Lettuce Juice in the fridge and I’d go straight back to sleep.

-Recipe is taken from the Holistic Cookbook – Good Food: Better Sex
+Recipe from the Holistic Cookbook – Good Food: Better Sex